 Early on, a child needs to understand that multiplication is a faster way of adding.
 Understanding, concentration, and rehearsal help children memorize the times table.
 By eliminating the facts they already know and the reciprocals (i.e. 8 * 6 and 6 * 8), there are few left to memorize.
 The inability to memorize after several attempts and memorizing techniques may suggest learning difficulties.
 As a parent, you should consider seeking the intervention of a professional educator or medical advice.
 Difficulty in memorizing may not necessarily indicate a disability, it may be due to anxiety, stress, and lack of confidence and concentration.
 Parents should encourage and support their children rather than get frustrated during such instances.
 Remove distractions, create a comfortable learning environment, and get involved in their studies.

-Teaching Times Table to your Child
+Guide for Parents: Teaching Math Times Tables to your Child

 Most parents delegate the responsibility of teaching mathematics to teachers because they are either too busy or lack basic skills to teach their children.
 As with most things worth memorizing, repetition is the key to learning the times table.
 Chanting as an individual or group is a good place to start, there are several strategies that parents can employ to make it easier for pupils.